jonathas/jonathas.github.io/projects/index.md

 * * *

-Configuration and migration of all the web systems to Amazon EC2 and RDS
+<a name="migrationaws"></a>Configuration and migration of all the web systems to Amazon EC2 and RDS
 ------------------------------------------------------------------------

 ![LAMP](/images/projects/lamp-stack.jpg)![AWS](/images/projects/aws_logo.jpg)<br /><br />I've configured **Amazon EC2** instances with **Debian GNU/Linux**, **Apache** and **PHP** for the migration of the Academia nas Nuvens systems.